Heist film

-The heist film or caper film is a subgenre of crime film focused on the planning, execution, and aftermath of a significant robbery.
+The heist film or caper film is a subgenre of crime films and the caper story, focused on the planning, execution, and aftermath of a significant robbery.

 One of the early defining heist films was The Asphalt Jungle (1950), which Film Genre 2000 wrote "almost single-handedly popularized the genre for mainstream cinema".
 It featured robbers whose personal failings ultimately led to the failure of their robbery.
 Similar films using this formula were Armored Car Robbery (1950), The Killing (1956), and The Getaway (1972).
-By the 1990s, heist films began to "experiment and play with these conventions," incorporating things like comedy into heist stories.
+By the 1990s, heist films began to "experiment and play with these conventions," incorporating elements such as comedy into their stories.

 Characteristics of the genre

-While there is sometimes some confusion as to what counts as a heist film, there are characteristics that most films in the genre follow.
+While there is no unanimous agreement on what constitutes a heist film, there are some common characteristics that most films in the genre share.

-The most basic of these is that films in the genre tend to follow the planning, execution and aftermath of one large robbery.
+The most basic is that films in the genre tend to follow the planning, execution and aftermath of one large robbery.
 While there can be smaller crimes leading up to the major crime, this major crime is the centerpiece of the film and is the event which informs much of the film's plot.
-As a result of this, heist films tend to focus on the process of the heist, often showing how the criminals plan the heist in great detail.
-They also tend to devote a large portion of the film's runtime to the heist itself, giving the viewer a detailed look of how the criminals complete the heist.
+As a result of this, heist films tend to focus on the process of the crime, often planned in great detail, followed by extended exposition of the heist itself.

-The genre is also distinct for almost exclusively following the people who are committing the crime rather than following the people trying to stop the criminals.
+The genre is also distinct for almost exclusively following those committing the crime rather than whoever is trying to stop them.
 This often leads to the viewer building some form of sympathy or respect for the criminals.
-Another common characteristic of the heist film is the assembling of a team to complete the heist.
-Each team member often has some unique skill or set of skills which are needed to complete the heist.
+Another common characteristic is the assembling of a team to complete the heist, with each member contributing a unique skill or trait needed to complete the job.